rhysd/rust-doc.vim/README.md

 - Mapping `K`

-Entering key `K` in your Rust source opens most corresponding document in your crate.
+Entering key `K` in your Rust source opens a document most corresponding to a word under the cursor in your crate.

 `K` mapping is available in normal mode and visual mode.
 In normal mode, the word under the cursor is used.
 In visual mode, the selected text is used.